Ebook: Introducing the Linux Foundation’s LFCS and LFCE Certification Preparation Guide

 Since August 2014 you don’t have to travel to a testing center and spend a lot of money in associated expenses to take a certification exam.

-Thanks to the Linux Foundation, you can aspire to a world-class certification by taking a monitored on-line exam from the commodity of your own home.
+Thanks to the Linux Foundation, you can aspire to a world-class certification by taking a monitored on-line exam from the comfort of your own home.

 The Linux Foundation Certified System administrator (LFCS) exam is more suited for individuals with intermediate level, whereas the LFCE (Engineer) exam is targeted at people with significant experience with network services and with a vast knowledge of system administration.